 Mr. Finnerty is a Co-Portfolio Manager for the Galton Team.
 Mr. Finnerty joined Mariner in 2005 and formerly was a founding principal of Mariner FI Capital Group, LLC, a trading team within Mariner that provided day-to-day portfolio management services to an agency mortgage related hedge fund (which is no longer in operation).
 Prior to joining Mariner in 2005, he was a Managing Director at JP Morgan Chase running the Mortgage Securities Department since 1999.
 Mr. Finnerty worked at Bear Stearns from 1986 to 1996 where he was a Senior Managing Director holding numerous trading positions, but ultimately heading the Mortgage Securities Department and becoming a member of their Board of Directors.
 Mr. Finnerty also ran the Mortgage Securities Department at UBS from 1996 to 1998 and was Chairman of the Mortgage and Asset Backed Division of the Bond Market Association in 2003.
-He currently serves as a Director of publicly traded REIT New Residential Corp (NRZ – NYSE).
-Mr. Finnerty has served two 4 year terms on the Board of Trustees at Loyola University Maryland including his time as Chairman of their endowment Investment Committee.
-Mr. Finnerty graduated from St. John’s University with a B.S. in Communication Arts and a minor in Economics.
+Mr. Finnerty has served two 4 year terms on the Board of Trustees at Loyola University Maryland including his time as Chairman of their endowment Investment Committee (2009-2017).
+He currently serves as a Director of a publicly traded REIT New Residential Corp (NRZ – NYSE), and formerly served as a Director of Drive Shack Inc. Mr. Finnerty graduated from St. John’s University with a B.S. in Communication Arts and a minor in Economics.

 Mr. Gunnerson joined Mariner in 2014 as Co-Head and Portfolio Manager of Mariner’s Leveraged Credit Team.
 Prior to joining Mariner, Mr. Gunnerson served as the Co-Head of this same group under its prior name, ORIX Proprietary Investing, while employed at ORIX USA.
 Prior to that, Mr. Gunnerson was a Portfolio Manager at Highland Capital Management.
 At Highland, Mr. Gunnerson was actively managing the financial institutions portfolio, making investments across the capital structure.
 Previously, he worked as an Associate for Citigroup in the Global Capital Markets division.
 At Citigroup, he was responsible for selling primary and secondary leveraged loans.
 Before joining Citigroup, Mr. Gunnerson worked at Deutsche Bank Securities as an Investment Banking Analyst in the Chemicals industry team and successfully completed several M&A transactions.
 Mr. Gunnerson received a Bachelor of Science degree in International Finance from Brigham Young University in 2000 and a Masters of Business Administration from the University of Southern California in 2005.